twnzl/nanium/README.md

 }
 ```

-Because streamed services would return Observables you would use the error handler of the Observable in that case.
+Since streamed services would return Observables you would use the error handler of the Observable in that case.

 ```ts
 const response = new StuffRequest().stream().subscribe({